The Inn: Memoir of a "Storied" Past

 “Simply the best V book ever written, one that will make readers think, cry and laugh out loud.”

-– Terry Gannon, ABC Sports
+– Terry Gannon, NBC Sports

 “Warm, funny and poignant stories about the late Jim Valvano, who guided North Carolina State to one of the most shocking upsets in college basketball history — a last-second victory against Houston in the 1983 NCAA championship game.
 Family memories relive Valvano’s New York childhood, players recall the locker room and sideline talks and strategies, and there are great memories from high profile coaches–Wooden, Smith, Krzyzewski, Massamino–with big names from the media weighing in–Vitale, Saunders, Feinstein, Lupica, Kornheiser and Firestone.”